aboutcode-org/scancode-toolkit/docs/source/rst_snippets/core_options.rst

 .. note::

-    For optimal performance, it's recommended to set the `-n, --processes` option to "number of CPU cores minus 1".
-    For example, on a quad-core/eight-thread machine, use ``-n 7``.
+    For local machines running additional applications like browsers, IDEs, or chat tools, it’s recommended to allocate (number of CPUs) minus 2, or fewer, based on current CPU usage for optimal stability.